-diagram. - All hands having been again joined, various members of the party, in obediences to further raps, directing the sitters to wish for some-thing, expressed their desires as iollows: Mrs. Guppy, that some one might be carried out of the room; Mr. Fisher, for some cigarettes, five of which were brought; Mrs. Fisher, for some pencils, three of which were brought: Mr. Guppy, for some grapes, a brought; Mr. Guppy, for some grapes, a bunch being brought as also were some walnuts, presumably at the request of Mr. Volckman for fruit.
+All hands having been again joined, various members of the party, in obedience to further raps, directing the sitters to wish for something, expressed their desires as follows: Mrs. Guppy, that some one might be carried out of the room; Mr. Fisher, for some cigarettes, five of which were brought; Mrs. Fisher, for some pencils, three of which were brought; Mr. Guppy, for some grapes, a bunch being brought as also were some wal-nuts, presumably at the request of Mr. Volckman for fruit.
 After these events, which occurred while all present were holding hands, a very violent rocking of the table commenced, and was continued for some little while, during which time chairs were removed from under two of the visitors (Mrs. Fisher and Mr. Blank), and were heard to be moving about the room.
-By reason of the violent movements of the somewhat cum-brons table, we had much difficulty in brons table, we had much difficulty in maintaining an unbroken circle, and some of us now and sgain momentarily lost hold of each other's hands.
-We had kept up, how-ever, an animated conversation, when, to the general surprise, both the voice and hands of where he found his wife had arrived about
+By reason of the violent movements of the somewhat cum-brous table, we had much difficulty in maintaining an unbroken circle, and some of maintaining an unoroach citere, and some of a solution state issues between rightenry and a ingetown us now and again momentarily lost hold of Road was two miles.
+That after staying a short time to refresh himself, he departed, and by cab and tram car reached his home, general surprise, both the voice and hands of where he found his wife had arrived about n the room .u.rag the seance so the letting in of faces the street-door, and the nearly full cheiderable light, notoudy and wet weather prevailing on the night in question.
+So far we have concisely stated our own experiences as confined to the sitting-room at Highbury.
+We now proceed to record the statement we have received from Mr. Blank, as made by him partially by letter, and after-wards in full detail to the various members of the scance, individually and collectively.
+This statement (given to us by Mr. Blank under promise that we should not divulge his name in any report we might publish) is briefly as follows :